 Sending offers are a great way to reduce what Taplytics calls ‘risk of churn’ by encouraging users to return to the app to take advantage of current promotions or take action on cart abandonment.

 There are a few different formats your offer can take:

 Take a look at this example from IXIGO:

-Here, IXIGO, have crafted a push which creates a sense of urgency by highlighting the time-sensitive nature of the offer.
+Here, IXIGO, have crafted a push that creates a sense of urgency by highlighting the time-sensitive nature of the offer.
 A play on the phrase ‘fight night’ suggests to their users a sense of competition, reinforcing the need for quick action to get the best deal.

 The plane emoji here may seem an obvious choice but even the most simple emoji can inject fun and excitement, livening up your push.
 And better still?
 Emoji use saw an 85% increase in push notification open rates.